BackCollagen Induction Therapy (CIT)

 CIT is the controlled stimulation of the skin’s ability to self-repair.
 The thousands of micro ‘channels’ created in the skin, not only trigger new collagen production but also allow corneotherapeutic skincare products applied to penetrate deep into the skin.
 Corneotherapeutic products contain no fragrances, preservatives, colours or emulsifiers (these substances are not good for the skin & are definitely not suitable to penetrate into the deeper layers of the skin during clinical CIT treatments).

 We choose to use the dermaCIT Pen because this is truly one treatment where precision counts!
-With a collective staff experience of 13 years with just this modality, you can rest assured you will get the skill and knowledge needed to deliver the results you are looking for. $250 first treatment; $199 thereafter
+With over 15 years experience with just this modality (and close to 30 years in the industry), you can rest assured you will get the skill and knowledge needed to deliver the results you are looking for.

-At home preparation: in preparation for clinical CIT you must regularly home roll with a high quality MTS 2 or 3 derma roller, 2-3 times per week at the minimum.
+At home preparation: in preparation for clinical CIT you must regularly home roll with a high quality MTS3 derma roller, 2-3 times per week at the minimum.
 Treatments can be performed in as little time as a few minutes & the device will last for 12 months.
-This is a non negotiable part of your long term results. $130
+This is a non negotiable part of your long term results. $132

 Clinical CIT treatments: everything must start with a comprehensive clinical skin assessment, where education & a full home care and clinical treatment regime will be prescribed by a skin expert.
 This information will be consolidated into a comprohensive treatment plan which will be emailed to you.
 We use the dermaviduals CIT Pen with the first treatment costing $265; all subsequent treatments are $215 & include Healite II after each treatment to assist in the healing process.
 Please ensure you bring along a hat and scarf to protect your skin after treatment, as no sunscreen can be applied (for reasons discussed above).